vcvpaiva/NetworkMathematics/README.md

 So we're now using Deyan Ginev's data modified by Frederik Schaefer,  consisting of arxiv math.CT papers. https://github.com/JUrban/extract-defs
 Have 3377 math.CT papers in Deyan's 2020 dataset, this gives us 16K 'definitions', considered as such by the authors in the arxiv latex files.

-4. Together with Stefania Dumbrova and Lucy Horowitz we're considering alignments between definitions in provers Lean, Mizar, Agda, etc. Bauer, Petkovic, and Todorovski constructed the dataset MLFMF "machine learning for mathematical formalization" (https://arxiv.org/pdf/2310.16005), using Lean's mathlib and Agda's libraries unimath, standard, and TypeTopology.
+2. Together with Stefania Dumbrova and Lucy Horowitz we're considering alignments between definitions in provers Lean, Mizar, Agda, etc. Bauer, Petkovic, and Todorovski constructed the dataset MLFMF "machine learning for mathematical formalization" (https://arxiv.org/pdf/2310.16005), using Lean's mathlib and Agda's libraries unimath, standard, and TypeTopology.
 We wondered if we could simply use their definitions, as they say their nodes `represent library entries (theorems, lemmas, axioms, and definitions)'.
-Stefania is leading the effort.
+Stefania is leading the effort to build a knowledge graph of freely available mathematical concepts.

- 5. The work with Larry Moss, Bert Gao, and Pavel Kovalev which produced the preprint [Extracting Mathematical Concepts with Large Language Models](https://arxiv.org/abs/2309.00642) has been a bit neglected recently because we're more interested in thinking about using LLMs for Natural Language Inference.
-But we should reconsider it in the light of the extraction of definitions using LLMS.
+3. Some notes on this effort, which started in Dagstuhl.

 # Formalizing Dialectica Categories